PDFMathTranslate/PDFMathTranslate/THIRD_PARTY_LICENSES.md

 When redistributing binaries (e.g., Docker images or packaged executables):

-1. Include the AGPLv3 text (already present in `LICENSE`) and the notices above.
+1. Include the AGPLv3 text (already present in `LICENSE`).
-2. Provide source access as required by AGPLv3 when hosting network services based on this project.
+2. Make the corresponding source code available as required by AGPLv3.

-For upstream project licensing matters, consult the original PDFMathTranslate repository and include its attribution when reusing branding or assets.